Risk Management - Special Risks

 Student Personal Property

 Western assumes no responsibility for loss or damage to any university resident’s personal property from any cause.
-Western strongly recommends to the university resident to obtain insurance coverage by either purchasing a renter’s insurance policy, verifying that coverage is available under a parent or guardian’s homeowner’s insurance policy or the resident may purchase coverage under Western’s Student Personal Property Insurance Program.
+Western strongly recommends to the university resident to obtain insurance coverage by either purchasing a renter’s insurance policy, verifying that coverage is available under a parent or guardian’s homeowner’s insurance policy or by purchasing insurance such as that offered by College Student Insurance, National Student Services Inc., or Lewermark.
 Failure to verify or obtain personal property insurance may result in unrecoverable financial loss.

 Notary Bonds for State Employees